tildearrow/furnace/doc/8-advanced/command-line.md

 - `-cmdout path`: output command stream dump to `path`.
   - you must provide a file, otherwise Furnace will quit.

+- `-txtout path`: output text file export to `path`.
+  - you must provide a file, otherwise Furnace will quit.

 ## COMMAND LINE INTERFACE

 Furnace provides a command-line interface (CLI) player which may be activated through the `-console` option.